superfly/docs/getting-started/golang.html.md

 }
 ```

-The `main` function starts a server that responds with an html page showing the fly region that served the request.
+The `main` function starts a server that responds with a html page showing the fly region that served the request.
 The template lives in `./templates/` and is embedded into the binary using the [`embed`](https://golang.org/pkg/embed/) package in go 1.16+.

 The template itself, `index.html.tmpl`, is very simple too: